 Generally, it impressed in this harsh environment and is dynamically sound on all road types, with enough ground clearance for some light off-roading.

 The compact Trax was a surprise, going where the 4WDs went despite only having 2WD.
-It is available in 4WD, but in the dry the 2WD went everywhere we pointed it, only bottoming out at speeds, umm, not suited to the conditions.
+It went everywhere we pointed it, only bottoming out at speeds, umm, not suited to the conditions.
 The 1.4L turbo engine is a willing performer and the car felt solid and planted on gravel roads.